 Severe injuries like spinal cord damage resulting in partial paralysis or traumatic brain injuries causing permanent cognitive impairment routinely generate pain and suffering compensation exceeding $200,000, often reaching the statutory caps where they exist.
 These cases involve life-altering consequences including loss of independence, inability to return to work, chronic pain, and profound impacts on all aspects of life.

 Permanent disfigurement, particularly facial scarring, receives significant consideration in pain and suffering calculations.
-A young woman suffering severe facial scarring from a collision might receive substantial pain and suffering compensation reflecting not only physical pain but also psychological trauma, social anxiety, and the lifelong impact on self-image and relationships.
+A young woman suffering severe facial scarring from a collision might receive substantial pain and suffering compensation reflecting not only Physical Disability Lawyer Ontario pain but also psychological trauma, social anxiety, and the lifelong impact on self-image and relationships.

 Also Read: Tips For Dealing with Insurance Companies